Mohiiit/orch-compression/README.md

 This command is useful for converting raw BigUint data directly to a structured DataJson format without going through the full recovery process.

+### 9. Stateless-Decompression Command

+**Usage**: `orch-compression stateless-decompression <input_file> <output_file>`

+**Data Flow**:
+1. **Input**: A file containing BigUint values representing compressed data
+   - The input file should contain BigUint values that were previously compressed using stateless compression
+2. **Processing**:
+   - Reads the BigUint values from the input file
+   - Converts the BigUint values to Felt array for processing
+   - Performs stateless decompression on the Felt array
+   - Converts the decompressed Felt array back to BigUint values
+3. **Output**: A file at `output/stateless-decompression/<output_file>` containing the decompressed data as BigUint values
+   - The output maintains the same BigUint format but contains the decompressed data

+This command is useful for recovering the original data from files that were compressed using the stateless compression algorithm.
+It handles the necessary conversions between BigUint and Felt types while maintaining data integrity throughout the decompression process.

 ## Key Data Structures

 Throughout these flows, several key data structures are manipulated: